Sunday, March 14, 2010

-Noiseware Community Edition is a handy free noise reduction program from Imagenomic.
+Noiseware Community Edition is a handy free noise removal program from Imagenomic.
 It's available for download on this page (the very last link).
 Unfortunately it only works on PC, which is disappointing for Mac users, but Imagenomic's other products are cross-platform.

-Noise reduction can be done at any (chronological) point in a non-destructive workflow - you can do it first, or last, or in between.
+Noise removal can be done at any (chronological) point in a non-destructive workflow - you can do it first, or last, or in between.
 What's important is that it's done on a layer immediately above the Background layer, underneath all of your adjustment layers.

-But for this tutorial, I will discuss using Noiseware as the very first step in the Photoshop workflow.
+For this tutorial, I will discuss using Noiseware as the very first step in the Photoshop workflow.

-Step One (for Raw files)
+Step One

 If you open a Jpeg file in Photoshop and decide it needs noise reduction, obviously you don't need to save it as a different jpeg just to run NR on it.
 Just mimimise Photoshop for now.